tedhchen/ESS-ClimateGovernance/about.md

 ## Assessment
 Here is a summary of the course assignments and their point worth.
 More information on these tasks can be found on the [assignments page]({{ site.baseurl }}{% link assignments.md %}).

-Including opportunities for "bonus" points to be determined at a later date, students can obtain up to 105 points during the course.
-Because the points-to-grade conversion (chart below) is designed for an 100-point scale, students essentially have the opportunity for 5 extra credit points.
+Students can obtain up to 105 points during the course.
+Because the points-to-grade conversion (chart below) is designed for a 100-point scale, students essentially have the opportunity for 5 extra credit points.

 <style type="text/css">
 .tg  {border:none;border-collapse:collapse;border-color:#ccc;border-spacing:0;}